ledoctah/ledoctah/README.md

 Hi, I'm Matheus.
 Welcome to my profile.

-📖 I graduated in computer science.
+📖 I graduated in computer science and currently I am doing a MBA focused on Full Stack Development.

-💼 I work at Capgemini developing mobile applications using Typescript and Java.
+💼 I work at Banco Pan as a Tech Lead.

 💻 I love to code and playing games.

 I love mobile and web technologies.
-I am currently improving my english skills and starting to learn game development.
+I am currently improving my english skills.

 If you want to reach me, let me know, it will be a pleasure.